telerik/justmock-docs/getting-started/api-basics/non-public.md

     Assert.AreEqual(1, orderMock.Products.Count);
 {{endregion}}

 With `Mock.NonPublic` you can use the same familiar approach for arranging the getter and setter of properties and the behavior of methods that have restrictive access modifier.

 ## Calling Private Methods and Properties

 **JustMock** gives you the ability to easily invoke private members from your tests as well.
 To achieve that, you will need to use the **`PrivateAccessor`** class.
 It represents a wrapper for objects that allows you invoke their private or internal members without using complex queries to select them.
 While `PrivateAccessor` uses the .NET Reflection API internally, it exposes convenient and easy to read methods that hide the complexity of the reflection in a single line of code.

 To see `PrivateAccessor` in action, let’s say that we would like to test that invoking the `Complete` method from our sample setup doesn’t add gifts to orders that have been already processed.
-An order is considered processed when its `isCompleted` field is set to `false`.
+An order is considered processed when its `isCompleted` field is set to `true`.
 There is also exposed a method changing the status and we can use it to avoid additional unneeded processing.

 #### [C#] Example 2: Call a private method and obtain the value of a private field